Unified first law and some general prescription: a redefinition of surface gravity: conclusion

-Therefore, in the first part we have shown that the Hayward-Kodama definition of surface gravity\,(defined in eq.\,(\ref{eq5})) for dynamical model is valid only for apparent horizon in the present context.
-However, projecting with the Kodama vector we can not only obtain both the Friedmann equations from the UFL but also are able to obtain the clausius relation on the event horizon (or any horizon) with temperature as generalized Hawking temperature.
-Also the first Friedmann equation can be obtained from UFL by projecting along the orthogal direction of the Kodama vector.
-Finally, in analogy with Unruh temperature the surface gravity is redefined as proportional to acceleration in FRW model and it is possible to obtain the clausius relation by projecting the UFL along $V^a$ ({\it i.e.} modified Kodama vector).\\\\ {\bf Acknowledgement:}\\ The author S.C. is thankful to the Inter-University Centre for Astronomy and Astrophysics\,(IUCAA), Pune, India for research facilities at Library.
-Also S.C. acknowledges the UGC-DRS Programme in the Department of Mathematics, Jadavpur University.
-The author S.H. acknowledges DST-PURSE Programme for awarding Research fellowship.
-The author S.B. is thankful to CSIR for awarding JRF.\\\\
+Thus we have shown that the Hayward--Kodama definition of surface gravity\,(defined in Eq.\,(\ref{eq5})) is valid for dynamical models.
+However, projecting with the Kodama vector we cannot only obtain both Friedmann equations from the UFL but also are able to obtain the Clausius relation on the event horizon (or any horizon) with temperature as generalized Hawking temperature.
+Also the first Friedmann equation can be obtained from the UFL by projecting along the orthogonal direction of the Kodama vector.
+Finally, in analogy with the Unruh temperature the surface gravity is redefined as proportional to acceleration in FRW model and it is possible to obtain the Clausius relation by projecting the UFL along $V^{\alpha}$ (i.e. the modified Kodama vector).